Circling the Glenmore Reservoir reveals one of Calgary’s most layered urban landscapes.

 Glenmore Parks

-North and South Glenmore Parks offer water access, tennis courts, and playgrounds.
-The north side has more spaces for picnics and BBQs.
+North Glenmore Park has more picnic and BBQ spaces, creating a gathering place centred around outdoor activity.
 It also features docks and a boat launch ramp.
 These are available for public access at the Calgary Canoe Club and Calgary Rowing Club (hand launch only).

 7305 Crowchild Trail S.W.
 (North Glenmore Park, 24 St. S.W. off Crowchild Trail).